Best Rebounder UK 2026: Mini Trampolines for Home Workouts

 | Best for | Heavy, frequent use |

-The Mirafit 3 In 1 Soft Plyo Jump Box is the one to get if shin safety is your main worry.
-Where a wooden box punishes a missed rep, this foam-filled box absorbs the impact, so a clipped jump leaves you with a bruised ego rather than bleeding shins.
-The high-density foam also soaks up landing shock, which takes some stress off your ankles, knees and hips on high-rep conditioning days.
-A non-skid PVC cover keeps it planted and wipes clean.
+The RIP X Soft 3 Sided box is the one to get if shin safety is your main worry.
+Where a wooden box punishes a missed rep, this one is packed with high-density foam that absorbs the impact, so a clipped jump leaves you with a bruised ego rather than bleeding shins.
+That foam also soaks up landing shock, which takes some stress off your ankles, knees and hips on high-rep conditioning days, and the non-slip cover keeps your feet planted and wipes clean.

 The METIS Soft Foam Plyometric Jump Box Set takes a different approach: instead of one fixed box, you get individual foam blocks that hook together to build the exact landing height you want.
 They come in 15cm, 30cm, 45cm and 60cm options (green, blue, red and black), available singly or as a full set, and connect with hook-and-loop fastenings so you can micro-adjust your progression as your jumps improve.